Miami Vice: Casting

 Nick Nolte and Jeff Bridges were considered for the role of Sonny Crockett, but since it was not lucrative for film stars to venture into television at the time, other candidates were considered.
 Mickey Rourke was also considered for the role, but he turned down the offer.
 Larry Wilcox, of CHiPs, was also a candidate for the role of Crockett, but the producers felt going from one police officer role to another would not be a good fit.
 After dozens of candidates and a twice-delayed pilot shooting, Don Johnson and Philip Michael Thomas were chosen as the vice cops.
 For Johnson, who was by then 34 years old, NBC had particular doubts about the several earlier unsuccessful pilots in which he starred.
 But Yerkovich was convinced about Don Johnson being the right person for the role.
 He asked to read the scripts of Johnson's work on those failed shows.
 He reported back that the scripts were the problem, not the actor, and NBC acquiesced.
 Jimmy Smits played Eddie Rivera, Crockett's ill-fated partner, in the pilot episode.
+Crockett's supervisor in the early episodes, Lt.
+Lou Rodriguez, was played by veteran police drama actor Gregory Sierra.
+He was written out of the series in the two-part episode Calderone's Return after Sierra decided he didn't like being in Miami.
+His replacement, Edward James Olmos as Lt.
+Martin Castillo, stayed on for the remainder of the series.

 After two seasons, Don Johnson threatened to walk from the series as part of a highly publicized contract dispute.
 The network was ready to replace him with Mark Harmon, who had recently departed St. Elsewhere, but the network and Johnson were able to resolve their differences and he continued with the series until its end.